climatepolicyradar/website/src/routes/jobs/research-assistant.md

 ## We offer

-* £20/hour for up to 20 hours a week
+* £20/hour for up minimum of 10-hours a week
 * Hybrid work setup: we meet as a team once or twice weekly.
-We have a stunning workspace overlooking the river in London’s old County Hall building.
+We have a stunning workspace overlooking the river in London’s old County Hall building, however, we are open to a remote set up.

 ## Interview process